Review by Tony Attwood, updated August 2018.

 - Heroes; we must have more heroes.

-We start in the world of the blues and jazz musician, and the world of the prophet.
+So, we start in the world of the blues and jazz musician, and the world of the prophet.
 Maybe, when we come to think about it they are the same thing…

 Thunder on the mountain, fires on the moon